-D: Sometimes I think you underestimate what other people are open to listening to anyway, and for me I wouldn't be able to record anything if I didn't feel like anything was possible when I was making it, and if I didn't feel that free.
-The most important thing for me to consider is how will I grow afterwards, from making this?
+D: Sometimes I think you underestimate what other people are open to listening to anyway.
+For me, I wouldn't be able to record anything if I didn't feel like anything was possible when I was making it, and if I didn't feel that free.
+The most important thing for me to consider is: "how will I grow afterwards, from making this?"

 R: I understand you had a musical upbringing.
 From your younger years in Jamaica, to your youth into adulthood in London, how much of an impact would you say your family has played on the artist you have become?

 R: It has been an exciting few years and I think a big part of it is the fact I've been working out my whole mental health issue, as I suffer from depression and anxiety.
 I went through a really bad period, which is actually when I got signed by Somesuch, which was such an amazingly positive thing to happen in tandem with something so tough.
-Through being in therapy, I realised that I can't really do what I don't want to do anymore, and that I've got to make a sacrifice, maybe even be broke for a while, and just focus on making films.
-I love advertising; it's a fun industry to be in because you're always making work but you're constantly being told you can't do certain things, whereas with music videos and filmmaking you can pretty much do whatever you want.
+Through being in therapy, I realized that I can't really do what I don't want to do anymore, and that I've got to make a sacrifice, maybe even be broke for a while, and just focus on making films.
+I love advertising; it's a fun industry to be in because you're always making work, but you're constantly being told you can't do certain things.
+Whereas with music videos and filmmaking, you can pretty much do whatever you want.
 The exciting thing is being in charge and having the power to make the work you really want to make.
-It's quite interesting you talking about finding your voice, because in a different way I've found mine.
-In directing, you're the person that everyone wants answers from, and I've learnt that I've got quite a lot of confidence in my own vision.
-It was particularly nice on your video, because we had a shared vision so it was great being able to go a bit wild.
+It's quite interesting you talking about finding your voice, because in a different way, I've found mine.
+In directing, you're the person that everyone wants answers from, and I've learned that I've got quite a lot of confidence in my own vision.
+It was particularly nice on your video, because we had a shared vision.
+So it was great being able to go a bit wild.
 I remember you emailing saying, "maybe we could go weirder!" and I just thought "Yes!
 Let's make this really weird!"

 D: Is there a particular style of music that you're drawn to when choosing who you'd like to work with?

-R: Obviously you get sent a lot of briefs and I like all kinds of music, but for me I don't want to make music videos that feel like a music video; I feel like they have to be saying something.
-If anything, I question myself if I just like the sound of the track, I have to read the lyrics.
-Especially with music videos as a lot of young people are going to be watching them, so we have to be making something important.
-I don't want to be that director that makes cool music videos, mine have to say something.
-It's not being preachy; it's just about having substance and a bit of integrity, and I want to make work that inspires people.
+R: Obviously you get sent a lot of briefs, and I like all kinds of music.
+But for me, I don't want to make music videos that feel like a music video.
+I feel like they have to be saying something.
+If anything, I question myself if I just like the sound of the track; I have to read the lyrics.
+Especially with music videos, as a lot of young people are going to be watching them, so we have to be making something important.
+I don't want to be that director that makes cool music videos.
+Mine have to say something.
+It's not being preachy; it's just about having substance and a bit of integrity.
+I want to make work that inspires people.